 We spend two nights at Samagaon to help acclimatisation to the high altitude.
+It is essential to spend time acclimatising to prevent altitude sickness.
 There are several options for good day walks.
 One of them is to walk towards Manaslu Base Camp with views of Manaslu and Peak 29.
-We can also walk up to Phung Gyen Monastery located on a ridge above the village.
+It is well worth walking around the village to observe the Tibetan culture and to meet some of the local villagers.
+There are numerous chortens and mani walls in Samagaon village.

-DAY 15: TREK TO SAMDO (3,860M)
+DAY 10: TREK TO SAMDO (3,860M)